Olivia Ward Bush-Banks: Career

 Ward found work at times in either Providence and Boston, whatever she could find to support her family.
 Despite long days working, she wrote and published her first book of poetry, a slim volume called Original Poems in 1899.
 She received excellent reviews from the respected Paul Laurence Dunbar, an African-American poet.
 By 1900 she was working as an assistant theater director at the Robert Gould Shaw Settlement House in Boston, where she continued until about 1914.

 Ward returned to Long Island with her daughters, where her interest in the arts continued to grow.
 Her mother and aunt had been raised in the Montaukett culture, which was important to Ward.
 Living at the easterly end of the South Fork, she served as the Montaukett tribal historian, a position she held until about 1916.
 She published her second, more substantial, volume of poetry, Driftwood in 1914.
 This was her most popular volume.

 By 1918 or so, Ward had moved to Chicago, Illinois, with her second husband Anthony Banks, whose job with the Pullman Company was based there.
 She wrote her first play, Indian Trails: or Trail of the Montauk; as it survives only in fragments, scholars estimate a date of 1920.
 It seems to be a reaction to the New York State Supreme Court decision in Wyandank Pharaoh v.
 Jane Benson et al. After that, she turned more of her writing to the African-American experience.
 Chicago was becoming an important urban center of black life, music and culture during the Great Migration, as tens of thousands of blacks left the rural South and moved to northern industrial cities.

 Ward became a regular contributor to Colored American magazine and a strong supporter of the "New Negro Movement."
-She helped sculptor Richmond Barthé and author/poet Langston Hughes get their starts during the Harlem Renaissance.
+She helped sculptor Richmond Barthé and writer Langston Hughes get their starts during the Harlem Renaissance.
 Ward expressed her passion about the struggles of African Americans and the need for social change through her writing.
 She also demonstrated her faith in God through her words.